 Personnel Awards may not be assigned or transferred to another individual under any circumstances.
-Recipients of Personnel Awards are not permitted to change supervisors, programs or institutions without the documented permission of the funders.
+Should the recipients of Personnel Awards change supervisors, programs or institutions, they must notify Heart & Stroke who, together with the other funders, will determine on a case-by-case basis whether the award can be transferred.
 The institution to which the award recipient is moving will be required to supply the same supporting documentation as was required in the original application.